rushelby123/MRAV_KNODE/README.md

 # KNODE Wrench Estimation Framework

 ## Description
 This repository contains the training and testing pipeline for KNODE in the wrench estimation framework.
 The primary library used for the development of the KNODE model is PyTorch.
+For a deep theoretical background please refer to https://it.overleaf.com/read/fwhwjmkdpdxx#7ae2d0 .

 ## Project Structure